drupal-graphql-compose/documentation/misc/authentication.md

 ### Configure

-before you configure, create a key directory somewhere in your project, outside of drupal's web/docroot. _How you manage these keys is up to you.
+Before you configure, create a key directory somewhere in your project, outside of Drupal's web/docroot. _How you manage these keys is up to you.
 I suggest not putting them in your git repo though, generate new keys per server_.

 - Visit the Simple Oauth configuration page: `/admin/config/people/simple_oauth`
 - Click `Generate Keys`